The Ritz Hotel, London: High society

 William Brownlow, 3rd Baron Lurgan, who succeeded Henry V Higgins as chairman of the Ritz upon his death in 1928, was especially keen on attracting American guests to the hotel.
 He was a close friend of the Earl of Carnavon and his American wife Catherine Wendell, and at times the couple were freely given the entire second floor of the hotel to accommodate guests.
 Upon the death of Lord Lurgan in 1937, Carnavon was told that he had to begin paying for his staying at the hotel, but was given a "slight reduction for old time's sake".
 Carnarvon later remarked: "The Ritz has been my London home for over fifty years.
 I'm very fond of the place.
 Nobody knows it better".
 In 1931, the Aga Khan was involved with organising the Round Table Conference at the hotel, which was attended by Mahatma Gandhi and many others.
 On one occasion the Aga Khan took over the Palm Court to hold a meeting with his followers.
+The Aga Khan maintained a suite at the Ritz for forty years.